 Involving the user can have multiple dimensions, like concept generation, identification of user requirements and usability demands or evaluation of the end product.
 Although time and cost restrictions might apply, it is a good idea to involve the potential users in the design processes from the early stages of development.
-Previous research has shown that even quick ethnographic techniques that collect qualitative data in a short period of time can be very useful51.
-It was also found that even children can effectively participate in the design processes of museum related technologies, making participatory design techniques a valuable tool51-53.
+Previous research has shown that even quick ethnographic techniques that collect qualitative data in a short period of time can be very useful (Antoniou & Lepouras, 2008a).
+It was also found that even children can effectively participate in the design processes of museum related technologies, making participatory design techniques a valuable tool (Antoniou & Lepouras, 2008a; Druin & Fast, 2002; Taxen, 2004).
 The potential benefits of the early involvement of users, require the development of techniques for collaborative design.
 An online environment can also allow for the use of online focus groups or the use of a discussion forum.
 In this, it is important to consider the creation of an online space that users can contribute with new ideas and evaluate the existing practices.